-- The move originator is Adam (Adam has already done the discovery). - The Query/Retrieve level is the same as the level of the source route (note: This can be overridden in the route configuration).
+- The move originator is Adam.
+Adam has already done the discovery. - The Query/Retrieve level is the same as the level of the source route.
+Note that this can be overridden in the route configuration.

 Transfer Phase

 The Transfer phase delivers a single instance of each element discovered to each destination in the Target Route.
 Delivery takes the form of: